-With the importance of immigration on present-day Argentina, it is only logical that our first stop in the old city was the original Immigration Office.
+With the importance of immigration in present-day Argentina, it is only logical that our first stop in the old city was the original Immigration Office.
 The building is one of the few colonial-style buildings left in Buenos Aires.
 To show us the difference in architectural styles we walked a short distance to a newer more European-influenced Immigration Building.
-In the downtown area, much of the architecture, particularly government buildings, is constructed in this style.
+In the downtown area, much of the architecture, particularly government buildings, are constructed in this style.

 As we moved on and into the city we stopped at the Defense Building.
 Naturally, the conversation turned to politics and government.
 We learned that Argentina had fought for centuries before gaining its independence from Spain in 1816 and becoming a Democracy only as recently as 1983.